10 Ugly Truths About Buying and Managing Texas Properties

 3. Maintenance expenses can cripple your earnings.
 Maintenance and repairs can be expensive, eating into your earnings.
 You’re probably already prepared for costs associated with ordinary wear and tear, but major issues have the potential to crush your emergency savings and compromise your profitability.

 4. Overpaying can wreck your profitability model.
 Speaking of compromising your profitability, overpaying for a property can be detrimental to your property management strategy.
-A property might be highly attractive to prospective tenants and in a high-demand neighborhood – but if the price is driven up too high because of competition from other buyers, it may be a worse investment than a comparable property in a lower-demand neighborhood.
+A property might be highly attractive to prospective tenants and in a high-demand neighborhood – but if the price is driven up too high because of competition from other buyers, it may be a worse investment than a comparable rental property in a lower-demand neighborhood.

 6. Insurance isn’t always foolproof.
-As the property owner, it’s wise to have an insurance policy that protects your investment.
+As the property owner, it’s wise to have an insurance policy that protects your real estate investment.
 However, some insurance policies have holes that may preclude you from making claims in certain situations; for example, you may not be covered in the event of a flood or fire.
 Always double-check your policy so you understand your coverage.

 7. Tenants have more rights than landlords.
 Laws vary from state to state and from city to city, but generally speaking, tenants have more rights than landlords.
 For example, landlords have the right to enter a property, but tenants have a right to privacy, so unless it’s a genuine emergency, you must provide advanced notice to your tenants before entering.